A simple, yet subtle "invariance" of two-body decay kinematics

 Let us consider the decay of a heavy particle $B$ of mass $m_{B}$, i.e., $B\rightarrow A\,a\,$ where $a$ is a {\it massless} visible particle.
-For the subsequent arguments, the properties of the particle $A$ (other than its mass which we denote by $m_A$) are irrelevant.
-In the rest frame of particle $B$, the energy of the particle $a$ is simply given by: \beq E^*=\frac{m_B^2-m_A^2}{2m_B}\,. \eeq Here and henceforth the starred quantity denotes that it is measured in the rest frame of particle $B$, i.e., mother particle.
-If the mother particle (originally at rest) is boosted by a Lorentz factor $\gamma=1/\sqrt{1-\beta^2}$ in going to the laboratory frame, then the energy of particle $a$ seen in the laboratory frame is \bea E=E^*\gamma\left(1+\beta\cos\theta^*\right)\,, \eea where $\theta^*$ defines the direction of emission of particle $a$ in the rest frame of $B$ with respect to the boost direction $\vec{\beta}$ of the mother $B$ in the laboratory frame.
-Due to our assumption of the mother being not polarized~\footnote{For example, the mother can be a scalar particle or even if it has spin, then its production process might not distinguish the various polarizations.} the distribution of $\cos\theta^*$ is flat.
-This implies that the distribution of $E$ is flat as well.
-More precisely, since $\cos\theta^*$ runs from $-1$ to $+1$, for any fixed $\gamma$ the shape of the distribution of $E$ is a simple ``rectangle'' spanning the range~\footnote{This result is quite well-known and was used for a measurement of the $W$ mass at lepton colliders \cite{Abbiendi:2003rt}. } \bea x\equiv \frac{E}{E^*}\in \left[\left(\gamma-\sqrt{\gamma^2-1}\right),\left(\gamma+\sqrt{\gamma^2-1}\right)\right], \eea where $x$ defines the dimensionless energy variable of the visible particle in the laboratory frame normalized by its rest-frame energy (here, we have used the relationship, $\gamma\beta=\sqrt{\gamma^2-1}$).
+For the subsequent arguments, the properties of the particle $A$ (other than its mass denoted by $m_A$) are irrelevant.
+In the rest frame of particle $B$, the energy of the particle $a$ is simply given by \beq E^*=\frac{m_B^2-m_A^2}{2m_B}\,. \eeq Here and henceforth the starred quantity denotes that it is measured in the rest frame of particle $B$, i.e., the mother particle.
+If the mother particle (originally at rest) is boosted by a Lorentz factor $\gamma$ in going to the laboratory frame, then the energy of particle $a$ seen in the laboratory frame is \bea E=E^*\gamma\left(1+\beta\cos\theta^*\right)\,, \eea where $\theta^*$ defines the direction of emission of particle $a$ in the rest frame of $B$ with respect to the boost direction $\vec{\beta}$ of the mother $B$ in the laboratory frame.
+Note that both $\cos \theta^*$ and $\gamma$ can vary event-by-event.
+Therefore we get a {\em probability distribution} for the observed energy, which is the focus of our paper.
+Due to our assumption of the mother being not polarized, the probability distribution of $\cos\theta^*$ is flat.
+This implies that, for a fixed $\gamma$, the distribution of $E$ is flat as well.
+More precisely, since $\cos\theta^* \in [-1,1]$, for any fixed $\gamma$ the shape of the distribution of $E$ is a simple ``rectangle'' spanning the range~\footnote{This result is quite well-known and was used for a measurement of the $W$ mass at lepton colliders \cite{Abbiendi:2003rt}. } \bea x\equiv \frac{E}{E^*}\in \left[\left(\gamma-\sqrt{\gamma^2-1}\right),\left(\gamma+\sqrt{\gamma^2-1}\right)\right], \eea where $x$ defines the dimensionless energy variable of the visible particle in the laboratory frame normalized by its rest-frame energy.
 A few crucial observations are in order.
-First, the lower (upper) bound of eq.~(\ref{eq:rangeofE}) is smaller (larger) than 1, which implies that each rectangle for a fixed, but arbitrary $\gamma$ {\it always} contains $E^*$.
-In turn, this implies that, for any {\em distribution} of the boost of the mother particle $B$, the energy distribution of the daughter $a$ always covers the energy $E^*$.
-Remarkably $E^{*}$ is the only value of the energy to enjoy such a property, as long as the distribution of mother particle boost is non-vanishing in a small region around $\gamma = 1$.
-Thus, the peak of the energy distribution of the particle $a$ is unambiguously located at $E=E^*$.
+First, the lower (upper) bound of eq.~(\ref{eq:rangeofE}) is smaller (larger) than 1 for an arbitrary $\gamma$, which implies that {\it every} rectangle contains $E^*$.
+Remarkably, $E^{*}$ is the only value of the energy to enjoy such a property as long as the distribution of mother particle boost is non-vanishing in a small region around $\gamma = 1$.
+Furthermore, the energy distribution being flat for every $\gamma$, there is no other value of the energy which gets a larger contribution than $E^*$.
+Thus, up on ``stacking up" the rectangles of different widths, corresponding to a {\em range} of $\gamma$'s, we see that the peak of the energy distribution of the particle $a$ is unambiguously located at $E=E^*$.
 In fact, this argument goes through even for a {\em massive} daughter, provided we restrict boosts of the mother particle to $\gamma < \left( 2 \gamma^{ * \; 2 } - 1 \right)$, where $\gamma^*$ denotes the boost of the daughter in the rest frame of the mother.
-Secondly, such rectangles are {\it asymmetric} with respect to the point $x=1$ (where $E=E^*$), i.e., the upper bound is farther from $x=1$ than the lower bound.
-Thus, the energy distribution of the particle $a$ has a longer tail toward high energy w.r.t such a peak.
+Secondly, such rectangles are {\it asymmetric} with respect to the point $E=E^*$ i.e., the upper bound is farther from it than is the lower bound.
+Thus, the energy distribution of the particle $a$ has a longer tail toward high energy with respect to such a peak.